Withnail's Coat and I

 TLDR

-• Costume designer Andrea Galer built Withnail’s iconic coat from Liberty’s Harris Tweed, modeled on a 19th-century Scots Guards frock coat, with three worn-down versions made for filming.
+• Costume designer Andrea Galer built Withnail’s iconic coat from Liberty’s Heather Brown tweed in six weeks, inspired by a 19th-century Scots Guards frock coat.

 Key Takeaways